Tivoli, Texas

 Tivoli is a census-designated place and unincorporated community in Refugio County, Texas, United States.
 It takes its name from the town of Tivoli in the Lazio region of central Italy.
 This was a new CDP for the 2010 census with a population of 479.

 Geography

 Tivoli is located at 28°27′39″N 96°53′29″W (28.460839, -96.891470).
 The CDP has a total area of 1.1 sqmi, all land.

+Demographics

+Tivoli first appeared as a census designated place in the 2010 U.S. census.

+2020 census

 Education

-The Austwell-Tivoli Independent School District serves area students and home to the Austwell-Tivoli High School Redfish.
+The Austwell-Tivoli Independent School District serves area students and home to the Austwell-Tivoli elementary-high School Redfish.
+Austwell-Tivoli School went under recent building additions, adding a full new sector.